LGDnov/CycleGAN/README.md

 --batch_size: an integer that specifies the batch size for training.
 --workers: an integer that specifies the number of sub-processes to use for data loading.

+This is the description of the arguments used in the parser:

+--name : this is the name of the project

+--num_epochs : this is the number of epochs used for training the model

+--config : this is the configuration file path

+--data_train_first : this is the input data directory for the first training dataset

+--path_model : this is the directory for the models

+--data_train_second : this is the input data directory for the second training dataset

+--data_test_first : this is the input data directory for the first test dataset

+--data_test_second : this is the input data directory for the second test dataset

+--w_size : this is the resize image width

+--h_size : this is the resize image height

+--batch_size : this is the batch size used for training and testing

+--workers : this is the number of sub-processes used for data loading

 ## Results

 The results of the CycleGAN training process can be found in the `results/` directory.
 This directory contains two subdirectories, `A2B/` and `B2A/`, that contain the generated images from each domain.